-Despite global emission norms tightening with every passing year and the heightening emphasis on BEVs, some gas-guzzling off-roaders are hanging on.
+Despite global emission norms tightening with every passing year and the heightening emphasis of governments on manufacturers to introduce BEVs, some gas-guzzling off-roaders are hanging on.
 Such is the case of at least Toyota’s go-anywhere SUVs Toyota Prado and Toyota Land Cruiser.
-According to a report from Japanese auto magazine bestcarweb.jp, the company plans to also renew the smaller of the iconic 4×4 SUVs for another generation.
+According to a report from Japanese auto magazine bestcarweb.jp, the company plans to renew the smaller of the iconic 4×4 SUVs for another generation.

-The current, fourth-gen Toyota Land Cruiser Prado was introduced in September 2009.
-It has received two facelifts so far, and would remain on sale for two more years.
-The all-new, fifth-gen Toyota Prado would debut in November next year, as per Creative311.
+The current, fourth-gen Toyota Land Cruiser Prado came out in September 2009 and it has received two facelifts in this time.
+The all-new, fifth-gen Toyota Prado would debut in November 2022, as per Creative311.

 The Toyota Land Cruiser and Toyota Prado would retain their heritage of die-hard body-on-frame SUVs.
-However, they would move to Toyota’s TNGA modular platform, which underpins most of the latest Toyota models in the marketplace.
-Toyota is engineering a new version of the TNGA called TNGA-F for its upcoming large SUVs.
+However, they would move to Toyota’s TNGA modular platform, which underpins most of the new Toyota models in the marketplace.
+Toyota is engineering a new version of the TNGA called TNGA-F for its upcoming large SUVs and pickups.

-Like the dimensions, seating options would be the same as today’s model – 5- and 7-seat.
-The all-new Toyota Prado would be available with a new parallel-hybrid powertrain comprising a 2.7-litre gasoline engine and electric motor(s) it is reported.
+Seating options would be the same as today’s model – 5- and 7-seat.
+The big news is that the all-new Toyota Prado would be available with a new parallel-hybrid powertrain comprising a 2.7-litre gasoline engine and electric motor(s) it is reported.
 Customers would also get to opt for an improved version of the 1GD-FTV 2.8-litre diesel engine, which produces 150 kW (204 PS/201 hp) and 500 Nm in the current model.
-As for the bigger Land Cruiser, a 3.5L V6 is the candidate reported to receive electrification.

 Toyota doesn’t sell the Prado in the U.S., and it is highly unlikely to change its mind in the next generation.
-What the renewal of the Prado could mean for Americans is the possibility of the Lexus GX remaining in showrooms for another generation before facing the axe or going all-electric at the turn of the next decade.
+What the renewal of the Prado means for Americans is the possibility of the Lexus GX staying in showrooms for another generation.